Chambers (publisher): History of Chambers

 Between 1859 and 1868 they published their most important work to date, the renowned Chambers's Encyclopaedia (no longer published), in 520 weekly parts at three-halfpence each.
 The first edition was based on a translation into English of the 10th edition of the German-language Konversations-Lexikon, which became the Brockhaus Enzyklopädie.
 This went through several further editions, reaching a high point of quality with the 1950 edition published in 15 volumes by George Newnes, which took six years to prepare, cost £500,000 and included the work of over 2,300 authors.
 The work was lauded by the then Lord Chancellor, Lord Jowitt, as "outstanding proof" of British scholarship, while the managing editor, M. D. Law, commented that she believed the work to be the first major encyclopaedia to be published in Britain since before the First World War.
 The encyclopaedia was regarded as such a scholarly achievement that Law received the O.B.E. for her efforts.

-Chambers also published an extensive list of innovative and ultra-reliable language and reference titles, covering English-language dictionaries, thesauruses, bilingual dictionaries, and specialist titles on subjects such as biography, quotations, literary characters, science and technology and world history.
+Chambers also published an extensive list of language and reference titles, covering English-language dictionaries, thesauruses, bilingual dictionaries, and specialist titles on subjects such as biography, quotations, literary characters, science and technology and world history.

 In 1989, Chambers was acquired by Groupe de La Cite, part of CEP.
 Chambers purchased the formerly independent George G. Harrap and Co. in 1992.
 Harrap mainly publishes bilingual dictionaries, for instance Harrap's Shorter French Dictionary.
 The Harrap list also includes study aids, slang dictionaries, phrasebooks and business dictionaries.
 In the UK, Harrap publishes bilingual titles in French, Spanish, Portuguese, Italian, German and Polish.

 Havas acquired CEP in 1997; Havas was then acquired by Vivendi in 1998.
 Vivendi sold its European book publishing to Lagardère Group in 2002.

 At the end of 2009, the parent company shut the Edinburgh premises of Chambers Harrap Publishers.
 The Chambers imprint was managed from London by Hodder Education, while Harrap titles were moved to Larousse in Paris.
 Chambers was moved to the John Murray division of Hodder in 2013.

 A subsidiary, Allied Chambers, publishes the titles for the market in and around India.